- Access actionable information to help businesses understand and quantify water-related risks in financial terms.

 - Identify locations of greatest risk based on quantity and quality risks and growth projections

 - Prioritize water conservation and reuse investments based on site-specific water risks

 - Support development of a successful corporate water strategy

-The Water Risk Monetizer estimates the value of water scarcity in monetary terms.
+The Water Risk Monetizer estimates the value of water scarcity (availability and quality) in monetary terms.
 It looks at the amount of water available at a specific location, the amount of water used/needed by a facility, additional demands on the supply of water and the impact of a facility’s water use on the watershed.
 The result is a water risk premium that quantifies the full value of water scarcity to a facility in monetary terms.
 Best-in-class local water basin datasets, economic techniques and scientific methodologies developed by Trucost enable businesses to monetize water-related business risks.
 The tool provides a comprehensive series of risk metrics to help businesses understand incoming (quantity and quality) risks and outgoing (quality) risks:

 The tool is designed for use by a range of business decision makers, including:

 - Business site decision makers (corporate level) – individuals and teams setting enterprise business strategy (supply chain, operations, quality, engineering, sustainability)